Mau22Patel/portfolio/README.md

 # portfolio
-A colletion of projects worked on during my Diploma at TAFE SA.
+A collection of projects worked on during my Diploma at TAFE SA.